-Metric 4: Number of active businesses per 10,000 working age population
+Metric 4: Number of active businesses per 10,000 working age population tion/data

 The number of active businesses in Cambridgeshire and Peterborough (C&P) has shown consistent growth from 2016 to 2021.
 The region's entrepreneurial ecosystem has shown resilience, demonstrating continuous business development and expansion, despite challenging economic conditions experienced during the COVID-19 pandemic.
-While the C&P region has provided a conducive environment and support for business growth, the overall performance of businesses is also influenced by broader economic trends, market conditions, industry dynamics, and individual business strategies.
+Currently there are no specified targets for the number of active businesses in C&P. However, the C&P's impact on the performance of individual businesses may be influenced by various factors beyond the authority's direct control.
+While C&P has provided a conducive environment and support for business growth, the overall performance of businesses is also influenced by broader economic trends, market conditions, industry dynamics, and individual business strategies.